Doubly robust tests of exposure effects under high-dimensional confounding: Simulation Study

-Table \ref{Table1} shows the Type I errors based on 1,000 replications.
-The simulation results show that under both settings PMLE-DR and BR-DR approaches have rejection rates close to the nominal level of $5\%$, even when the outcome model is misspecified.
-The comparable performance under misspecification is somewhat surprising; however we note that any additional robustness from BR-DR may be offset by the true outcome model being fairly dense.
+Tables \ref{Table1} and \ref{Table2} show the Type I errors based on 1,000 replications.
+The simulation results show that the PMLE-DR and BR-DR approaches have rejection rates close to the nominal level of $5\%$, so long as the outcome model is correctly specified.
 On the other hand, we observe that even when both models are correctly specified, the na\"ive approaches provide high rejection rates.
 Moreover, these rates do not diminish with larger sample size.
 This poor performance is well aligned with the theory of \citet{leeb_model_2005}.
-Finally, we observe that the rejection rates of PDS and PO are relatively high.
-Part of this poor performance appeared to be due to the particular data-driven procedure for selecting the penalty parameters (as described in \citet{belloni_sparse_2012}), which led to an insufficient number of covariates being selected.
-However, even when using cross validation for PDS and PO, there was still a discrepancy between the methods.
-The PMLE-DR and BR-DR approaches appeared to have additional robustness to selection errors in the outcome model (by using a correct propensity score model) and to sparsity violations (\citet{belloni_inference_2014} require ultra-sparsity in each model, even when there is no misspecification).
+We also observe that the rejection rates of PDS and PO are relatively high.
+Part of this poor performance appeared to be due to the particular data-driven procedure for selecting the penalty parameters, which led to an insufficient number of covariates being selected.
+However, even when using cross validation for PDS, there was still a discrepancy between the methods.
+When the covariates were correlated and the outcome model was incorrect, the PMLE-DR test was mildly anti-conservative relative to the BR-DR test; the fact that PDS (which is not generally doubly robust) performed relatively well in this setting indicates that the type of misspecification considered may not be particularly damaging.
+In Appendix C, we also consider additional settings under the modified sparsity in the propensity score model, as well as heteroscedasticity; similar results to those in \ref{Table1} and \ref{Table2} are seen across settings.